McKinley Mosley

 McKinley: A few.

-McKinley: Yeah they had a called a Lag 9.
+McKinley: Yeah, they had a called a Yag 9.

-Interviewer: And so did they attack you often or what?
+Interviewer: And so did they attack you often, or what happened?

 McKinley: Not too often.